mahedi-kaysar/architectural-katas/README.md

 </p>

 ## Architecture Style

-There are different types of architecurual style exist (Layered, Modular-Monolith, Microkernel, Microservice and so on) and those are also mentioned in the book [Mark Richards and Neal Ford, Fundamentals of Software Architecture](https://learning.oreilly.com/library/view/fundamentals-of-software/9781492043447/).
+There are different types of architectural style exist (Layered, Modular-Monolith, Microkernel, Microservice and so on) and those are also mentioned in the book [Mark Richards and Neal Ford, Fundamentals of Software Architecture](https://learning.oreilly.com/library/view/fundamentals-of-software/9781492043447/).
 We have analised the pros and cons between the two style that include modular-monolith and microservice architecture in the [ADR0002](adrs/adr0002-architecture-style.md).
 Finally we have decided to use microservic architecutural sytle in order to solve the current system architecutre.

 <p align="center">
 <img width="100%" src="adrs/images/architecture-styles-worksheet-annotated.png"/>
 </p>

 ## Actor/Action

 Here, we have identified the actors and actions from the exiting architecture and given functinalites of the system.

 <p align="center">